-Likewise, this chapter in no way limits additional amounts that may be required by Article I, Section 14, the "just compensation" clause of the California Constitution.
-On the other hand, the fact that the "just compensation" clause may not require payments as great as those provided in this chapter does not limit the compensation required by this chapter.
-This chapter is intended to provide rules of compensation for eminent domain proceedings; whether any of its provisions apply in inverse condemnation actions is a matter for court decision.
+Likewise, this chapter in no way limits compensation that may be required by Article I, Section 19, the "just compensation" clause of the California Constitution.
+On the other hand, the "just compensation" clause does not limit the compensation required by this chapter.
+This chapter is intended to provide rules of compensation for eminent domain proceedings; the law of inverse condemnation is left for determination by judicial development.
 See Section 1230.020 and Comment thereto (law governing exercise of eminent domain power).

-The second sentence of subdivision (b), prohibiting double recovery for the same loss, applies only to statutes that purport to compensate for the same loss.
+The second sentence of subdivision (b), prohibiting double payment for the same loss, applies only to statutes that purport to compensate for the same loss.
 Thus, for example, a person who suffers a business loss would not be entitled to compensation for that loss under both Section 1263.510 (loss of goodwill) and Government Code Section 7262(c) (relocation or in-lieu payment).
-This prohibition on double recovery in no way limits compensation under different statutes for separate and distinct losses such as the fair market value of property taken, injury to the remainder, rental losses, moving expense, court costs, and the like.
+This prohibition on double recovery in no way limits compensation under different statutes for separate and distinct losses such as the fair market value of property taken, injury to the remainder, moving expense, court costs, and the like.